wongmx/RepData_PeerAssessment1/README.md

 individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+I will try to explore a few questions here: What is mean total number of steps taken per day?
+What is the average daily activity pattern?
+Are there differences in activity patterns between weekdays and weekends?

 ## Data

 The data for this assignment can be downloaded from here: